JCMagnm/GuitarTool/README.md

 ## Features

-- **Metronome** – with time signature, subdivisions, tap tempo and polyrythms
+- **Metronome** – with time signature, subdivisions, mixed meter, tap tempo and polyrythms
 - **Guitar tuner** – chromatic tuner using the device microphone with free mode and tuning presets; displays note, cents deviation and tuning meter
 - **Scales** – interactive fretboard with pentatonic, blues, minor and major
 - **Chords** – fingering diagrams with finger numbers, filterable by category